 They typically stay in the lower levels of tree cover.
 They don’t like to go to the very top of the canopy, so they’ll stop climbing around 60 – 70 feet high.
-This protects them from birds of prey while still giving them plenty of access to food sources.
+This protects them from birds of prey (like Harpy eagles) while still giving them plenty of access to food sources.

 10. Are pygmy marmosets agile?

 Pygmy marmosets are incredibly fast and flexible.
 They’re quite mobile, using all four legs to climb up trees and cling to branches, and they can leap 15 feet in a single bound.

 They can also swivel their heads 180 degrees, and this helps them to detect and evade predators very quickly.

 11. What does a finger monkey look like?

 Their size might be the most eye-catching thing about them, but finger monkeys have other cool characteristics as well.

 Their fur is very bristly and bushy, and it stands out from their head a bit like a lion’s mane.
 They also have unusual colors streaked across their chests and backs.
 While their primary colors are brown, black, beige and gray, there are often yellow or white splotches that dot them in distinct and unique shapes.